DrewWhite51/dish-list/docs/security-checklist.md

 This document confirms that the repository has been scanned and is safe to make public.

-## ✅ Security Scan Results
+## Security Scan Results

 ### Credentials Check

-- ✅ `.env` file is properly ignored by git
+- PASS: `.env` file is properly ignored by git
-- ✅ `.env` has NEVER been committed to git history
+- PASS: `.env` has NEVER been committed to git history
-- ✅ No API keys found in tracked files
+- PASS: No API keys found in tracked files
-- ✅ No database credentials found in tracked files
+- PASS: No database credentials found in tracked files
-- ✅ `.env.example` contains only placeholder values
+- PASS: `.env.example` contains only placeholder values

 ### Files Properly Ignored

-- ✅ `.env` - Contains real secrets (IGNORED)
+- PASS: `.env` - Contains real secrets (IGNORED)
-- ✅ `venv/` - Python virtual environment (IGNORED)
+- PASS: `venv/` - Python virtual environment (IGNORED)
-- ✅ `__pycache__/` - Python cache files (IGNORED)
+- PASS: `__pycache__/` - Python cache files (IGNORED)
-- ✅ `*.backup`, `*.bak` - Backup files (IGNORED)
+- PASS: `*.backup`, `*.bak` - Backup files (IGNORED)
-- ✅ `node_modules/` - NPM dependencies (IGNORED)
+- PASS: `node_modules/` - NPM dependencies (IGNORED)
-- ✅ `static/output.css` - Generated CSS (IGNORED)
+- PASS: `static/output.css` - Generated CSS (IGNORED)

 ### Sensitive Information Audit

 **OpenAI API Key:**

-- ❌ NOT in any tracked files
+- NOT in any tracked files
-- ✅ Only in `.env` (ignored)
+- Only in `.env` (ignored)
-- ✅ Placeholder in `.env.example`
+- Placeholder in `.env.example`

 **Database Credentials:**

-- ❌ NOT in any tracked files
+- NOT in any tracked files
-- ✅ Only in `.env` (ignored)
+- Only in `.env` (ignored)
-- ✅ Placeholder in `.env.example`
+- Placeholder in `.env.example`

 **Other Secrets:**

-- ❌ No SSH keys
+- No SSH keys
-- ❌ No private certificates
+- No private certificates
-- ❌ No hardcoded passwords
+- No hardcoded passwords

 ### Documentation Review

-- ✅ All documentation uses placeholder credentials
+- PASS: All documentation uses placeholder credentials
-- ✅ API reference shows structure without real values
+- PASS: API reference shows structure without real values
-- ✅ Deployment guide instructs users to set their own secrets
+- PASS: Deployment guide instructs users to set their own secrets

-## 🔒 What's Protected
+## What's Protected

 The following sensitive information is safely stored in `.env` (not in git):